Green Room (2015) - Review

 Plot & Thoughts

-The Ain't Rights are a punk band on tour through the Pacific Northwest of the United States.
+The Ain't Rights is a punk band on tour through the Pacific Northwest of the United States.
 In typical poor-band fashion, the band awakens to the interior of their van and to the fact that they somehow managed to safely crash their vehicle into a cornfield.
 While this might be extremely upsetting to most normal people at the thought that they all could have died because their driver fell asleep at the wheel, everyone seems quite nonchalant about it, as though it's not the first time.
 Unfortunately for them, doing so without turning off the engine has drained all the gas from the tank, so in order to get back on the road to get to their next destination, a couple of them ride a bike up the road a few miles to siphon gas out of cars in a parking lot.
 They manage to make it to their contact, a "punk journalist" named Tad, who lets them stay in his apartment for a night before their show.
 More bad luck for the band is thrown at them, however, as the show they were going to play was canceled before they knew it and they have to play to an empty iHop instead.

 green-room-01-1024x452.jpg

-Being a punk band that is not is not sponsored (and would never sell out because that's not punk!), they have to live off the funds earned from show to show.
+Being a punk band that is not sponsored (and would never sell out because that's not punk!), they have to live off the funds earned from show to show.
 So the lack of a decent show that didn't pay for their travel efforts rightly pisses them off.
-Their journalist friend however, feeling guilty (or vengeful?), gets them a spot on the stage in a venue that is somewhere off the beaten path around Portland, Oregon.
+Their journalist friend, however, feeling guilty (or vengeful?), gets them a spot on the stage in a venue that is somewhere off the beaten path around Portland, Oregon.
 The catch is that the venue happens to be a place owned by, operated by, and that serves Neo-Nazis.
-Having Nazis in the crowd is nothing new to punk and metal bands, however, the Ain't Rights quickly find themselves in over their heads when they witness a murder and become an additional mess that the owners of the club need to "clean-up."
+Having Nazis in the crowd is nothing new to punk and metal bands, however, the Ain't Rights quickly find themselves in over their heads when they witness a murder and become an additional mess that the owners of the club need to "clean up."

 After the murder occurs and the events are set in motion, a little over thirty minutes in, Green Room maintains a steady level of tension and anxiety.
 There is no such thing as downtime.
 Even when the band isn't necessarily in immediate danger, everyone is quick to note that they are losing time and their chance to escape alive.
 Even when it seems like the band has found a way out or a resource that might help them escape, things get even more complicated and dire.